Farnese Bull: Rediscovery and reconstruction

-The group underwent a substantial restoration in the 16th century, when Michelangelo planned to use it for a fountain to be installed at the centre of a garden between Palazzo Farnese and the Villa Farnesina.
-It also could have been adapted for this use soon after it was found, which is supported by descriptions from the Renaissance era.
-Further restorations were made in the 18th and 19th centuries.
-In 1883, the original sculpture was noted by Domenico Monaco, curator of the (then) National Museum in Naples, to have been carved from a block of marble measuring 3.66 × 2.75 m; after its restorations, the work's perimeter is approximately 3.3 m on each side and over 4 m high.
+The group underwent a substantial restoration in the sixteenth century, when Michelangelo planned to use it for a fountain to be installed at the centre of a garden between Palazzo Farnese and the Villa Farnesina.
+It also may have been adapted for this use soon after it was found, which is supported by descriptions from the Renaissance era.

+Further restorations were made in the eighteenth and nineteenth centuries.
+In 1883, the original sculpture was noted by Domenico Monaco, curator of the (then) National Museum in Naples, to have been carved from a block of marble measuring 3.66 × 2.75 m; after its restorations, the work's perimeter is approximately 3.3 m on each side and more than 4 m high.
 As it is today, the sculpture weighs 21.8 tonnes (24 short tons).

-It has been argued that the sculpture noted by Pliny in his Natural History could not be the Farnese Bull, which is instead a 3rd-century AD Roman version, made specifically for Caracalla's Baths.
-Other scholars dispute this, arguing that since the work was originally located in the nearby Horti Asiniani, or Asiniani gardens, which the Pollio family owned, to have commissioned a copy specifically for the Baths would have meant both pieces would have been displayed in very close proximity.
+It has been argued that the Farnese Bull could not be the sculpture noted by Pliny in his Natural History, but rather that it is a third-century AD Roman version made specifically for Caracalla's Baths.
+Other scholars dispute this, arguing that since the Farnese Bull was originally located in the nearby Horti Asiniani (or Asiniani gardens) that the Pollio family owned, to have commissioned a copy specifically for the Baths would have meant both pieces would have been displayed in very close proximity.

-It is shown in the 1954 film Journey to Italy along with the Farnese Hercules.
+The sculpture is shown in the 1954 film Journey to Italy along with the Farnese Hercules.
 Henry Peacham, in The Compleat Gentleman, says that it "out-strippeth all other Statues in the world for greatnesse and workemanship".

 The Farnese Bull as it was depicted in the Encyclopædia Britannica (11th ed.), v.
 12, 1911, Plate I, between pp. 480 and 481 (or pp. 472 and 473 depending on edition), Fig. 51.

-An oblique front view of the Farnese Bull.
-Note that lighting greatly affects the appearance of the marble.
+An oblique front view of the Farnese Bull - note that lighting greatly affects the appearance of the marble.

 A detail view of the bull's head and the male figure holding it by the horns.

 Front view, taken largely in natural light.

 A front view, taken primarily using artificial light.

-A side view showing a standing female figure that is obscured when the piece is viewed from the front.
+A side view showing a standing figure of Antiope that is obscured when the piece is viewed from the front.

-A back view, showing further detail in the base, support for one of the male figures, and the standing female figure.
+A back view, showing further detail in the base, support for one of the male figures, and the standing figure of Antiope.